 The weather should be nice, sunny, and warm.
 Of course, in the high Arctic you can always expect some cloudy, rainy, or cold weather.
 Average temperatures range from the low 50s°F (~11°C) at night to the upper 60s°F (~20°C) during the day.

 You spend four nights observing wildlife in blinds, which may lead to sleep deprivation, depending on your sleep needs and habits, which require patience and a positive attitude.
 Hikes are generally easy with some small hills, depending on the group’s fitness level.
 Please contact us if you have any health concerns that may make this trip challenging.

 Airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

-Flights you (or a travel agent) book: Arrive at Helsinki-Vantaa Airport (HEL) in Finland by the evening on May 31.
-Depart from Oulu Airport (OUL) in Finland anytime on June 11.
+Flights you (or a travel agent) book: Arrive in Helsinki, Finland (HEL) by the evening on May 31.
+Depart from Oulu, Finland (OUL) anytime on June 11.